Kycermann/deno-kv-plus/README.md

 ### 🦾 Unwavering Reliability

-- Our system tries the same transaction/calculation until the write is successful without interference.
+- The system tries the same transaction/calculation until the write is successful without interference.
 - Every attempt fetches the freshest data and recalculates if the data changes.
 - Update process can be aborted if values change and the update is no longer valid (e.g. insufficient balance to complete a transfer).
 - Zero dependencies for ultimate compatibility.